mrbusche/recipesapp/posts/vegan-parmesan-herb-crusted-tofu.md

 - Press tofu for 15 minutes
 - Preheat oven to 400
 - Get 3 mixing bowls, add almond milk and lemon juice to one, whisk to combine
-- Add flour nda 1 tsp salt to another bowl
+- Add flour and 1 tsp salt to another bowl
 - Add breadcrumbs, yeast, garlic, basil, oregano, and remaining salt
 - Slice tofu into triangles
 - Place tofu into flour, then milk, then flour against, then milk again, then breadcrumbs